ellafsd/education-website/README.md

 # Education Website Template
-A multipage education website built with HTML, CSS, and a touch of JavaScript.
-Includes interactive navigation, hover effects, a course catalog, FAQs, and a testimonial slider.<br><br>
+A **responsive** multi-page education website built using **HTML, CSS, and JavaScript**.
+This platform provides an interactive and user-friendly experience for users looking to explore educational courses, read testimonials, and contact instructors,  .<br><br><br>

 ## Live Demo [Click here to view the live site](https://ellafsd.github.io/education-website-template/ ) <br><br><br>